isomerpages/cris-precise/_for-collaborators/Our Data Users/Flagship Projects for PRECISE SG100K.md

 for local reference and for global population comparisons.</p>
 </li>
 <li>
-<p>Conduct association analyses of HLAalleles in outcomes including auto
+<p>Conduct association analyses of HLA alleles in outcomes including auto
 immune diseases and pharmacogenomic responses.</p>
 </li>
 </ol>